What is Chiari Malformation?

 Most of the time, the chronic daily headaches that patients continue to have after decompression surgery are associated with some variable degree of these migrainous characteristics.
 They typically resemble a chronic migraine pattern, and many times treating the headaches as chronic migraine rather than being distracted and treating only as ongoing Chiari headache can provide significant improvement.
 If the Chiari has been decompressed, then it is certainly no longer a “Chiari headache” at that point, and treatment and diagnoses should be reconsidered.
 However, as mentioned above, even more important is screening for these migrainous features prior to surgery, and if present, treatments targeting migraine and chronic migraine should always be exhausted first because pure Chiari headache is not going to cause migrainous features of throbbing, pounding, pulsating headache with nausea (+/- vomiting) and/or photophobia and phonophobia.
 Pure Chiari headache just doesn’t cause those symptoms.
 Those symptoms are migraine.
 It is common that patients can have both Chiari and migraine.
 The key is differentiating which is which and eliminating the migrainous component to get more clarity of how much of the symptoms are truly Chiari related, if any.

 In addition to a chronic migraine appearing headache, patients who have had Chiari decompression frequently have associated occipital neuralgia in the back of the head and a component of chronic post-craniotomy headache.
+However, this can also be present prior to surgery and can be another mimic of Chiari headache.
 This is related to scarring of the tissues in the back of the head and base of the skull where the occipital nerves travel.
 This scarring can pull, twist, and tangle up the occipital nerves over time which causes persistent occipital pain in the back of the head.
 Post-craniotomy headache is technically similar to chronic post-traumatic headache since decompression surgery is, well, certainly a form of trauma to the head.
 Chronic post-traumatic headache itself commonly has a chronic migraine clinical appearance (with or without pre-existing migraine history), and treating as such can often be very beneficial.
 For example, we often seen concussion patients that develop chronic daily headache and chronic migraine which is “turned on” by the injury or head trauma.

 IF YOU HAVE HEADACHE, MIGRAINE, OR FACIAL PAIN AND ARE LOOKING FOR ANSWERS ON ANYTHING RELATED TO IT, A HEADACHE SPECIALIST IS HERE TO HELP, FOR FREE!